 EXPERTISE

-Shane Jury is the head of our GCC commercial disputes practice and is based in our Dubai office.
-He has been practising in the Middle East region for over a decade.
-Shane specialises in complex commercial disputes, including joint venture disputes, shareholders’ disputes, banking and financial disputes and investigations, fraud claims and multi-jurisdictional asset tracing.
-He also has particular expertise in restructuring/insolvency related litigation and claims and professional negligence claims against solicitors and auditors.
+Shane Jury is the head of our Middle East commercial disputes practice and is based in our Dubai office.
+He has been practising in the region for over a decade.
+Shane specialises in complex commercial disputes, including JV, shareholders and tech disputes, banking and financial disputes and investigations, fraud claims and investigations, and global asset tracing and enforcement.
+He also has particular expertise in restructuring/insolvency related claims and professional negligence claims against solicitors and auditors.

-Shane has been involved in many of the landmark commercial disputes in the DIFC Courts (both at first instance and on appeal), including acting on behalf of a number of leading organisations such as Standard Chartered Bank, Deloitte & Touche, Ernst & Young, Barclays Bank Plc, Dubai International Financial Centre Authority, Emirates NBD and Agility Logistics.
+Shane has been involved in many of the landmark commercial disputes in the DIFC Courts (both at first instance and on appeal).
 His experience includes the key cases which established the extent of the DIFC Court's jurisdiction.
-He is a member of the DIFC Courts Rules Committee, which is a committee of eminent practitioners that advises on policy issues concerning the functioning of the DIFC Courts.
-He is also AG's representative on the DIFC Courts' Users Committee.
+He is a member of the DIFC Courts Rules Committee and was also recently elected to the DIFC Courts' Users Committee.

-Shane also acts as strategic/supervisory counsel in respect of claims in the onshore UAE Courts together with local counsel.
-Shane's experience includes acting for a major UAE State owned entity in connection with a variety of claims for and against that entity, civil and criminal proceedings, fraud claims and recovery claims.
+Shane also acts as strategic/supervisory counsel in respect of claims in the onshore UAE Courts together with local UAE counsel.
+Shane's experience includes acting for a major UAE State owned entity in connection with a variety of claims for and against that entity, including civil and criminal proceedings.

 Prior to joining Addleshaw Goddard, Shane has practiced in the Dubai offices of a global US law firm and a magic circle law firm.